bibinmjose/dsgramner/docs/index.md

 ## Questions

-Here we attempted to answer three most pertaining questions about data.
+We have attempted to answer three most pertaining questions below.

 1. [What influences students performance the most?](#what-influences-students-performance-the-most)
 2. [How do boys and girls perform across states?](#how-do-boys-and-girls-perform-across-states)